leavesgrp/COPT-MATLAB/docs/userguide-en.md

 Parameter info is of type MATLAB `struct` and stores the parameters for optimization.
 The fields in the struct can be referred from the COPT reference manual.

+Besides, you can specify log file via `LogFile` parameter.

 ### Result Information

 Result Info is of type MATLAB `struct` and stores the result and status of solution after optimization.
 Result Info struct contains the following fields: